Scripter17/url-cleaner/default_cleaner.md

   - Basically, if opening a pre-clean URL doesn't return a an error, opening the post-clean URL shouldn't return an error.
 - It should always be both deterministic and idempotent.
   - This falls apart the second network connectivity is involved.
 Exceedingly long redirect chains, netowrk connectivity issues, etc. are allowed to break this intent.
+- Shuffling the input list of URLs should always give the same (equally shuffled) output.
 - The `command` and `custom` features, as well as any features starting with `debug` or `experiment` are never expected to be enabled.
   - All other features are expected to be enabled.
     - Some may happen to not be required, but changes that make them required aren't considered breaking.